adonisjs/v5-docs/content/releases/out-of-preview.md

 })
 ```

-Also, we make sure to provide intellisense for the available scopes for a given OAuth provider.
+Also, we make sure to provide IntelliSense for the available scopes for a given OAuth provider.

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_auto,f_auto/v1619637422/v5/ally-intellisense.jpg)